Roy Stanbrook: Biography

 Captain Stanbrook, a married father of two, is a Fellow of the Nautical Institute (FNI), an international organization for maritime professionals.
 He is a Younger Brother of Trinity House, the general lighthouse authority for England, Wales, the Channel Islands, and Gibraltar.
 He has an STCW (Standards of Training, Certification & Watchkeeping) Master Unlimited Certificate of Competency.
 On 19 March 2010, Stanbrook was appointed as a director of the Cambria Trust, the charity that owns the Thames sailing barge Cambria.
 He has resided in Rochester, Kent, England.

 Neil Costa, Minister for Tourism, Public Transport and the Port, and chairman of the board of directors of the Gibraltar Port Authority, commented on his selection of Stanbrook to lead the Gibraltar Port Authority.
 "The Government is determined to see growth and development in the various sectors of port operations and will be looking to the Captain to provide the necessary leadership to achieve this."
 In Gibraltar, the commercial port's primary activity is bunkering; Alan Cubbin of the Gibraltar Maritime Administration has noted improvement to the process of booking bunkering slots at Gibraltar in 2012.
 "A year ago, it wasn’t unusual for ships to sit out for 24 hours whereas now, they’re booking three days ahead and it’s very efficient."

 In April 2014, Captain Sanbrook was appointed Harbour Master for the Port of Melbourne, a position he remained in until his retirement in January 2020.

-Captain Roy Stanbrook passed away on 14 July 2022, following a suspected heart attack.
+Captain Roy Stanbrook died on 14 July 2022, following a suspected heart attack.